 Images are fetched automatically via the Google Maps Static API, and cached on disk for reuse.
 If map images cannot be downloaded, the rocket's path will be traced on a dark gray background instead.

-You can pre-load images for your favorite launch sites before you leave home; check out the 'Preload Maps' section below.
+You can pre-load images for your favorite launch sites before you leave home; check out Section 11.12, "Load Maps".